guides

 You can create your Google project from the Google console.

-We’ll use the make-magic CLI tool to bootstrap a Next.js app with Magic authentication already baked into the client.
-You’re welcome to use your own client, but this tutorial and its accompanying code snippets assume the output of the make-magic CLI as the starting point.
+We’ll use the make-scoped-magic-app CLI tool to bootstrap a Next.js app with Magic authentication already baked into the client.
+You’re welcome to use your own client, but this tutorial and its accompanying code snippets assume the output of the make-scoped-magic-app CLI as the starting point.

 Bash